 Our Constitution helps develop pupils’ understanding of the arguments for and against a codified British Constitution, taking the US Constitution which Franklin helped craft, as both inspiration and challenge (considering controversial elements such as the Second Amendment instituting the right to bear arms and the Thirteenth which abolished slavery).
 To encourage political interest and democratic participation, pupils are challenged to choose five key principles they would like to see enshrined in a hypothetical, codified British Constitution

-This in-school session is designed to complement our main visitor offering the Historical Experience, and as such we recommend that KS3+ teachers book a visit to Benjamin Franklin House as a precursor to Our Constitution.
-Our Constitution can, however, be delivered as a standalone activity.
+This in-school session is designed to complement an A-Level visit to Benjamin Franklin Houes.
+Our Constitution can also be delivered as a standalone activity for KS4+ classes.